Banner image for content hub page: Mistakes to Avoid with Prestashop

 1. Compromising Quality

 When choosing a partner for your store, don’t compromise quality.
 Your products and services need to be promoted with a quality partner which need to display this well.
-Many developers tend to improvise themselves as Prestashop experts but make sure you see through this by asking insightful questions to understand how you will be able to integrate with them.
+Many developers tend to improvise themselves as Prestashop experts, but make sure you see through this by asking insightful questions to understand how you will be able to integrate with them.

 2. Insufficient Specifications

 Being meticulous is essential when picking specifications.
-If you pick your specifications precisely then you be able to align both your objectives and your needs to your online shop.
-This will save you a lot of money and money, meaning that your budget will remain healthy without any unexpected expenses.
+If you pick your specifications precisely then you will be able to align both your objectives and your needs to your online shop.
+This will save you a lot of time and money, meaning that your budget will remain healthy without any unexpected expenses.

 3. Inconsistent Prestashop Themes